lizmat/articles/towards-a-Raku-Foundation-2.md

 #### Official current proof of address

-The proof of address must be from on official source, in Dutch, English, French or German, and less than a month old.
+The proof of address must be from an official source, in Dutch, English, French or German, and less than a month old.
 A bank statement didn't cut it.
 The Dutch CoC apparently assumes that the rest of the world is as well organized and registered as the Netherlands.
 Which isn't the case.

 Germany proved to be easiest.
 The UK apparently doesn't have a governmental agency that keeps addresses: they do keep births and deaths, but not addresses.
 Fortunately, an election had just been in Wales, so it turned out that the invitation to vote was acceptable as a recent proof of address.

 That means that *Patrick* and *Richard* are now officially registered.

 For *Bruce* obtaining an acceptable proof of address was also difficult, but hopefully that's been sorted now (still being processed by CoC).
-For *Tadeusz* getting a non-Polish proof of address was also not simple.
-But that paperwork is now underway to me.
+For *Tadeusz* getting a non-Polish official proof of address was also not simple.
+But that paperwork is now underway to me (because that paper also has to be wet-signed by me before it gets processed).

 ### The Rabobank had some notes